thomaseger/taskforce/README.md

-Taskforce is a ticket system for test driven development.
-Here the tests come first!
+Taskforce is my playground for learning ruby on rails and a little bit of twitters bootstrap.